tasmota/docs/docs/Teleinfo.md

 ## References

-You can find lot of information such as schematics and wiring diagrams on Charles's [blog](http://hallard.me/)
+You can find a lot of information, such as schematics and wiring diagrams, on Charles' [blog](http://hallard.me/)